zacztan/DataScienceML/README.md

    - What is the most common direction of motion (left to right or right to left) for each object type?
    - What is the average time between sensor observations for objects in each class type?
 4) Visualization of Sensor Data
-   - visualize the path of an individual object
+   - path taken by an individual object
+   - paths taken by specific object type (pedestrians, bicycles or trucks)
+     - both directions
+     - left-to-right direction
+     - right-to-left direction
-   - visualize the path of a specific object type (pedestrians, bicycles, trucks) from both directions, left-to-right direction, right-to-left direction and irregular paths (anomalies / outliers)
+     - irregular paths (anomalies / outliers)
-   - visualize activity based on time interval such as afternoon rush hour (11am - 1pm), evening / night rush hour (5pm - 7pm), midnight (11pm - 1am) and non-peak hours (1am - 7am)
+   - visualize activity based on time interval
+     - afternoon rush hour (11am - 1pm)
+     - evening / night rush hour (5pm - 7pm)
+     - midnight (11pm - 1am)
+     - non-peak hours (1am - 7am)

 ### Z1_Articles_Detecting_Restricted_Content.ipynb
 ***Dataset***: Collection of news articles titles<br>